95gabor/k8s-mediaserver-operator/README.md

 This Helm chart provides a simple and minimalistic way to deploy a complete media server stack on Kubernetes, with customizations that are strictly related to usability and access, rather than complex customizations.

 Each container has its _init container_ in order to initialize configurations on the PV before starting the actual pod and avoid restarting the pods.

+The chart is structured as an umbrella chart with individual service charts as dependencies, allowing you to:
+- Install all services together with shared configuration
+- Install individual services independently
+- Mix and match services as needed

 ## Prerequisites